psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 34 Sir Kay beheld this ladys face.

-And looked vppon her swire; ' Whosoeuer kisses this lady,' he sayes, ' Of his kisse he stands in feare.'
+And looked vppon her swire; 'Whosoeuer kisses this lady,' he sayes, 'Of his kisse he stands in feare.'

 35 Sir Kay beheld the lady againe,

-And looked vpon her snout; ' Whosoeuer kisses this lady,' he saies, ' Of his kisse he stands in doubt.'
+And looked vpon her snout; 'Whosoeuer kisses this lady,' he saies, 'Of his kisse he stands in doubt.'

-36 ' Peace, cozere Kay,' then said Sir Gawaine,
+36 'Peace, cozere Kay,' then said Sir Gawaine,

-' Amend thee of thy life; For there is a knight amongst vs all That must marry her to his wife.'
+'Amend thee of thy life; For there is a knight amongst vs all That must marry her to his wife.'

-37 ' What! wedd her to wiffe! ' then said Sir Kay,
+37 'What! wedd her to wiffe!' then said Sir Kay,

-' In the diuells name anon!
+'In the diuells name anon!
 Gett me a wiffe where-ere I may.
-For I had rather be slaine! '
+For I had rather be slaine!'

 38 Then some tooke vp their hawkes in hast,